 Written Homework: This is primarily a math class.
 As in most math classes, homework is one of the most important aspects of this course.
 Practice is an essential component of the mathematical learning process; thus homework problems will be assigned on mathematical material.
 Beyond just providing practice, the problems assigned are meant to be extend and deepen the understanding you have gained from the reading and the class period.
-The problems are not always easy, but the thought that goes into them always pays off in the long run.
+The effort that goes into solving challenging problems always pays off in the long run.
 I strongly recommend that you start on the homework as soon as possible after the class.
-That way, if you get stuck on an assignment you can come to see me and get help before it is due.
-Getting help during office hours (or other times in my office) will be an important part of the learning process in this course.
+That way, if you get stuck on an assignment you can get help from me or from the tutor before it is due.
+Getting help during office hours (or other times by appointment) will be an important part of the learning process in this course.
 You should not view this as an exception but the norm.
 Your homework should be legible, with problem number and final answer clearly indicated.
 Explanations in complete sentences are expected.
 Random math expressions floating in space will receive no credit.